-It is clear that the range of modelling and decision support algorithms included with UrbanAware requires significant amounts of input data in order to provide actionable information.
-A key element of the Platform is to therefore make extensive use of both existing and emerging space-based data via the partnership with Thales Alenia Space and TCarta.
-The system architecture includes a space-based data service that collates and cleans relevant space-based data that is then accessible through a space-based data server application programming interface (API).
-Although this capability was initially focused at providing data for the CBRN IM capability, the space-based data service is also equally applicable to other types of Users and can be included as a service independent of the CBRNe Information Management system.
+It is clear that the range of modelling and decision support algorithms proposed will require significant amounts of input data in order to provide actionable information.
+A key element of our concept is to make extensive use of both existing and emerging space-based data throughout our partnerships with Thales Alenia Space and 4EI.
+The system architecture concept includes a space-based data service that collates and cleans relevant space-based data that can be accessible through a space-based data server application programming interface (API).
+Although this concept is focused at providing data for the CBRN IM capability, the space-based data service is also applicable to other types of user and could be offered as a service independent of the CBRNe Information management system.

 - Copernicus Urban Atlas data: https://land.copernicus.eu/local/urban-atlas/urban-atlas-2012

-To support the additional capability of providing ease of integration, as far as possible the space-based data complies with common data standards such as OGC (Open Geospatial Consortium), NetCDF (Network Common Data Form), etc.
+To support the additional aim and to provide ease of integration, where possible the space-based data will comply with common data standards such as OGC (Open Geospatial Consortium), NetCDF (Network Common Data Form), etc.